 The Ontario government only requires $200,000 of third-party liability protection in the minimum mandatory policy.
 In the case of a serious accident, settlements can easily exceed this amount.
 It’s common for drivers to opt for greater coverage of $500,000, $1 million, or even $2 million in third-party liability insurance.
 More coverage equals higher premiums.

-Collision and comprehensive insurance coverage is not required by the government.
+Collision and comprehensive insurance coverage are not required by the government.
 While a driver can choose not to cover their car, most people will have some level of these insurance types in place.
 Choosing not to add collision or comprehensive insurance is usually only viable for those with older vehicles who would replace them if a collision occurred, rather than repairing them.
 Drivers of newer vehicles who finance their purchase may be required by the lender to have collision and comprehensive insurance in place.

 Adjusting collision and comprehensive deductibles is the most common way to save.
 The lowest deductible amount in Ontario is $300 for each type of additional coverage.
 This means that if a car is damaged or stolen, the driver pays $300 in most cases before the insurance company contributes.
 The $300 level is the most expensive in terms of monthly premiums.
 Many drivers will choose $500, $1,500, or even greater deductibles in return for lower policy rates.

 Insurance companies offer discounts and special packages that may lower insurance premiums.
 The secret to obtaining these as a motorist is asking.
-Few insurers will automatically apply discounts unless a client requests the price break.
+Few insurers will automatically apply discounts unless a client requests a price break.
 Common discounts include: